-To establish communication between the UPS and a computer, connect your computer to one of the UPS communication ports using an appropriate communication cable (not supplied).
-See "Identifying the UPS Rear Panels" on page 15 for the communication port locations.
+To establish communication between the UPS and a computer, connect your computer to one of the UPS communication ports using an appropriate communication cable (RS-232 cable not supplied).
+See "UPS Rear Panels" on page 15 for the communication port locations.